 What chemicals kill maggots?

-Maggots may be eradicated by naturally occurring chemicals, commercially manufactured chemicals, cleaning chemicals, and plant-based chemicals.
+Maggots may be eradicated by naturally occurring, commercially manufactured, cleaning, and plant-based chemicals.
 Many beneficial and toxic home goods include disinfectants, natural lemon cleansers, bleach, and other typical pest control agents.

 How do you keep maggots from coming back?